Doe v. Unocal

 Then known as Hadsell & Stormer, the firm represented 14 Burmese villagers in a landmark lawsuit against Unocal, the Doe v.
 Unocal case, CV 96-6959 RAP.
-The case was filed in 1996 in the Central District of California by villagers who suffered when a gas pipeline was built across Burma by a joint venture including Unocal Corporation, headquartered in El Segundo, California.
-Plaintiffs brought claims under the Alien Tort Statute (28 U.S.C. §1350) for forced labor, crimes against humanity, violence against women, and torture, and also brought numerous California tort claims, including battery, false imprisonment, wrongful death, and negligence.
+The case was filed in 1996 in the Central District of California by villagers who suffered when a gas pipeline was built across Burma by a joint venture including Unocal Corp., headquartered in El Segundo, California.
+Plaintiffs brought claims under the Alien Tort Statute (28 U.S.C. §1350) for forced labor, crimes against humanity, violence against women and torture.
+They also brought numerous California tort claims, including battery, false imprisonment, wrongful death and negligence.

-The Ninth Circuit reversed, holding that the facts did support a claim under international law, and differing 2-1 on what the proper standard should be.
-395 F.3d 932 (9th Cir.
+The 9th Circuit reversed, holding that the facts did support a claim under international law, differing 2-1 on what the proper standard should be.
+395 F.3d 932 (9 th Cir.
 2002).
 A petition to rehear the matter en banc was granted, and a decision was pending at the time the matter was ultimately resolved.

 You can view the federal court complaint here.

 You can view the state court complaint here.